ebatty/MathToolsforNeuroscience/README.md

 ### Description of course

 Numerical data analysis has become a nearly indispensable tool in modern neuroscience.
 This course aims to equip graduate students with the fundamental mathematical skills in quantitative modeling and data analysis necessary for neuroscience research (and for further computational neuroscience courses).
-This course is essentially organized into thirds with a third each on linear algebra, probabiliy & statistics, and basics of machine learning (with some extra topics such as differential equations and dynamical systems).
+This course is essentially organized into three sections: one on linear algebra, one on probabiliy & statistics, and one on the basics of machine learning.
+We will also cover some additional topics such as differential equations and dynamical systems).

 One goal in formulating this course was to alleviate the need for taking multiple undergraduate-level courses in each of the stated topics (which may be cumbersome due to back-and-forth commute, inconvenient scheduling, or just an excess of materical with no clear applicability to neuroscience research).
 Our goal is to make this as fun, approachable, and applicable as possible.
 We would like to build mathematical intuition for these essential topics.